-The PWM0GENB register controls generation of the PWM0B signal; PWM1GENB, the PWM1B signal; and PWM2GENB, the PWM2B signal.
+The PWM0GENB register controls generation of the PWM0B signal; PWM1GENB, the PWM1B signal.

 If a zero or load event coincides with a compare A or compare B event, the zero or load action is taken and the compare A or compare B action is ignored.
 If a compare A event coincides with a compare B event, the compare B action is taken and the compare A action is ignored.